 The efficiency of the pool heater unit depends on your local region and the amount of gas or electricity being used.
 As a general rule, try going for a unit with a thermal efficiency of 80-90% or higher, no matter if it’s a gas or electric pool heater – this helps lower the bill.

 When it comes to the specifics, a gas-fired heater wins here as well.
 While the energy required to raise the temperature of the pool is high, the transfer of heat conducted by the gas pool heater working at 85% efficiency is better than a unit with an electrical element working at 100% efficiency.

 Installation Costs Comparison

 After purchase, the base labor cost of installing a gas pool heater can run up to $1,500, which is still a bit on the higher side.
-It would be ideal to schedule a consultation from a pool company to get a quote that factors in your budget, the size of your pool, the BTU required to heat it, your local climate, and any other additional installation costs necessary for a gas heater (connection to a gas pipeline/installation of propane fuel tanks/installation of vents, etc.).
+It would be ideal to schedule a consultation with a pool company to get a quote that factors in your budget, the size of your pool, the BTU required to heat it, your local climate, and any other additional installation costs necessary for a gas heater (connection to a gas pipeline/installation of propane fuel tanks/installation of vents, etc.).

 On the other hand, electricity is more economical to install, costing around $500-$1,000 for labor.
 So an electric unit would be the winner here in terms of installation costs.
 However, there are ongoing costs to consider as well.

 The ongoing costs of gas pool heaters depend on your local gas and propane prices.
 Prices will vary according to demand, but you can expect to pay an average of about $2.50 per gallon.
 Depending on the size of your pool and other factors that affect the price, expect to spend about $8-13 for every hour of propane.
 And if you’re relying on natural gas, a gas pool heater can average around $300-$400 a month to run, depending on your usage.